Skip to main content

 Image

 What kind of once-in-a-lifetime activities are on your bucket list?
 Riding a helicopter up to the top of a glacier in Alaska?
-Snorkeling at the Mesoamerican Reef, the largest barrier reef in the Western Hemisphere, off the coast of Honduras?
+Snorkeling at the Mesoamerican Reef, the largest barrier reef in the Western Hemisphere, off Honduras' coast?

 Read more: Are cruise excursions worth it?